Will Coronavirus Inspire Class-Action Lawsuits?

 Should you recover on behalf of your clients, you should also have a plan for your attorneys’ fees.

 We use strategies like income tax deferral, diversification of funds, market-related returns, and periodic payments to protect your deferral while meeting your individual needs.

-For economic solutions geared specifically towards attorneys and class-action lawsuits, look no further than our specialist here at Structures.
+For economic solutions geared specifically towards attorneys and class-action lawsuits, look no further than our specialists here at Structures.

 We can be reached at (844) 382-8358 and online.